Respect in the Workplace

-This Policy applies to all individuals working for the organization and participating in CFC programs, including front-line employees, temporary employees, volunteers, residents, mentors, contract service providers, all supervisory personnel, managers, officers and directors (collectively “Workers”), as well as all CFC job candidates.
+This Policy applies to all individuals working for the organization and participating in CFC programs and productions.
+This includes front-line employees, temporary employees, volunteers, residents, mentors, contract service providers, managers, officers and department heads, as well as all CFC job candidates, (collectively "Workers"),

 For the purposes of this Policy, incidents of workplace violence, discrimination or harassment can occur: